LazyBun/owasp-top10-security/PITCHME.md

 ## What's that?

-XSS flaws occur whenever an application includes untrusted data in a new web page without proper validation or escaping, or updates an existing web page with user supplied data using a browser API that can create JavaScript.
+* application includes untrusted data in a new web page without validation or escaping
+* application updates an existing web page with user supplied data using a browser API that can create JavaScript

 +++